 P2025 is the Trump playbook for his cabinet choices to follow.
 Watch closely how there is a spike in all of the factors you mentioned over the next 8 years, plus an increase in pandemic level heath issues.
 He will unleash impositions and restrictions on everything he can for the next four years which will by followed by measurable environmental impacting results in the following four, or more, years.

 Again, apologies.
-Your is excellent, by the way.
+Your article is excellent, by the way.
 Thank you!

 I don’t deny a single word of this, but I need to point something out, too.